Place: Le Thor (Vaucluse)

 Building work in the mornings, Mon-Fri.
 Free time in afternoons and weekends, with a choice of group excursions and activities.

-Some ideas for excursions: Avignon Theatre Festival, hiking in the Dentelles de Montmirail hills, Mont Ventoux, or the Monts de Vaucluse, swimming in the Toulourenc River, kayaking on the Sorgue River.
+Some ideas for excursions: Avignon Theatre Festival, discovery of the castle of Thouzon, l'Isle sur la Sorgue, Fontaine de Vaucluse, hiking in the Dentelles de Montmirail, on the Mont Ventoux, in the Monts de Vaucluse, swimming and canoeing in the Sorgue

 A little bit of history: